tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Throughout this book I will be writing as if I'm writing in a statically typed language 90% of the time and typehint whenever possible.
-However PHP is a dynamic language and some times its helpful to take advantage of this, whenever I do do this I will point it out.
+However PHP is a dynamic language and some times it's helpful to take advantage of this, whenever I do do this I will point it out and explain my reason for choosing to do it.

 Front Controllers
 -----------------